flat3/lodata/README.md

 requiring a server restart.
 Lodata does not mutate any internal data structures during the request cycle, making it safe for multiple requests.

+Note that Roadrunner does not currently support streaming responses, so all output is buffered in memory before being sent to the client.
+Swoole responses are streamed correctly.

 ## Internals

 ### Transactions